 Lambert's Bay is also jam-packed with plentiful birdlife.
 Some of the more popular species on the list include gannets and cormorants.

-Dolphins, whales and the ever entertaining seals at the internationally acclaimed Bird Island attract tourist from all over.
+Dolphins, whales and the ever entertaining gannets at the internationally acclaimed Bird Island attract tourists from all over.
 Heavyside dolphins are frequently spotted from the beach.
 Lambert's Bay is also a great place to view the lush stretches of wild field flowers that are most beautiful during spring.